 Forrest General Names DAISY Award Winner For June

-HATTIESBURG, Miss. – (June 25, 2020) On Tuesday, ICU nurse Jessica Parsons was recognized as Forrest General’s June recipient of the DAISY Award.
-The award is presented monthly to a deserving nurse who exemplifies clinical expertise and compassionate care and is recognized as a role model in the nursing community.
+HATTIESBURG, Miss. – (June 23, 2021) Mark Gasatan, RN, a nurse on 8T, was named the recipient of the June DAISY Award at Forrest General Hospital.
+The award is presented monthly to a deserving nurse or nurses who exemplify clinical expertise and compassionate care and is recognized as a role model in the nursing community.

 The DAISY Foundation was established in 1999 in California by the family of J. Patrick Barnes, who died at the age of 33 from complications of an auto-immune disease.
 During his eight-week hospital stay, his family was impressed by the care and compassion his nurses provided, not only to him but to everyone in the family.
 They created the DAISY Award in his memory to recognize those nurses who make a big difference in the lives of so many people.